Chirp | previous | next | feedback |

 Definition: time dependence of the instantaneous frequency of an optical pulse

-The chirp of an optical pulse is usually understood as the time dependence of its instantaneous frequency.
+The temporal chirp of a light pulse is usually understood as the time dependence of its instantaneous frequency.
 Specifically, an up-chirp (down-chirp) means that the instantaneous frequency rises (decreases) with time.

 As an example, consider a pulse with a Gaussian envelope and a quadratic temporal phase: